sh4dow18/sde/README.md

 The programs **lightdm**, **lightdm-gtk-greeter** and **lightdm-gtk-greeter-settings** provide a login manager GUI with a theme.

+The package **python-pip** is a package management system used to install and manage software packages written in *Python3*.

 **qtile** is a window manager that how explain before, control how the windows will be use. **Qtile** has a tool bar included.